Test in a live environment

-Extracting data from a PDF file is quite a challenge in C#.
+Extracting data from a PDF file can be quite a challenge in C#.
 The data can be in the form of text, images, charts, graphs, tables, etc. Sometimes, business analysts need to extract data to perform data analysis and make decisions based on those results.
 The IronPDF C# PDF Library is a great solution for extracting data from PDF files.

 This article will demonstrate how to extract table data from PDF documents in C# using the IronPDF Library.